alextrzyna/loreos-releases/README.md

 ### Common Issues

 #### macOS: "Cannot be opened because it is from an unidentified developer"
-- This should not occur with v0.3.4-alpha and later (app is signed and notarized)
+- This should not occur with signed and notarized releases
-- For older versions, you may need to right-click the app and select "Open"
+- If it does, right-click the app and select "Open"
 - Or go to System Settings → Privacy & Security and click "Open Anyway"

 #### Linux: "Permission denied" when running